Lamass566/styleguide/docs/index.md

     ```
 The cases of an enum must follow a logical ordering that the author could explain if asked.
 If there is no obviously logical ordering, use a lexicographical ordering based on the cases’ names.

-In the following example, the cases are arranged in numerical order based on the underlying HTTP status code and blank lines are used to separate groups.
+In the following example, the cases are arranged in numerical order based on the underlying HTTP status code.
 ```swift
 public enum HTTPStatus: Int {
     case ok = 200
     case badRequest = 400
     case notAuthorized = 401
     case paymentRequired = 402
     case forbidden = 403
     case notFound = 404
     case internalServerError = 500
 }
 ```